-Julie is best known for her small business Cloth, which makes upholstery and furnishing fabrics, all designed by Julie in the Blue Mountains, and hand printed in rural NSW.
-The website is beautiful and you can buy fabric, soft furnishings, rugs, and clayware all online, or you can nip in for the full experience and personal service at Ascraft in Rushcutter’s Bay, Sydney or Prahan East in Melbourne.
+Julie is best known for her small business ClothFabric, which makes upholstery and furnishing fabrics, all designed by Julie in the Blue Mountains, and hand printed in rural NSW.
+You can buy fabrics and products online on the ClothFabric website, or you can nip in for a more hands-on experience at Ascraft in Rushcutter’s Bay, Sydney or Prahan East in Melbourne.

-When she’s in the zone, cosying up in a state of flow, Amanda likes to write flash fictions – wee vignetty stories, small concentrated little pieces that are quick to consume, intense and strong, like a shot of espresso.
-That project is called Small Stories, and she’d love you to subscribe or even just have a read.
+When she’s in the zone, cosying up in a state of flow, Manda likes to write flash fictions – wee vignetty stories, small concentrated little pieces that are quick to consume, intense and strong, like a shot of espresso.
+That project is called Small Stories.

-Stop and think for a sec – which are the books that made you who you are?
-The Bookstack Project is what happens when people bring their most treasured books – the things they have read that have most shaped their values, their characters, their lives – to a designated place where they stack them, to become part of a biggish art installation which will morph into a community project.
-It’s fun and a little bit amazing, and Amanda wants to do it more often with anyone who’s interested.
+The Bookstack Project is what happens when people make a stack of their most treasured books – the things they have read that have most shaped their values, their characters, their lives – and come together with other bookstackers to connect.
+Manda wants to do it more often with anyone who’s interested.